Haloferax volcanii: Genetic exchange

 It has been shown that H. volcanii, can undergo a process of genetic exchange by mixing cells together on a solid, nitrocellulose membrane.
 The process of transduction and transformation were ruled out, leaving conjugation as a potential transfer mechanism.
 This mechanism is thought to be novel from other known forms, as genetic exchange does not seem to be unidirectional like in classic forms of conjugation of other prokaryotic systems.

 Prolonged contact between cells is required as cells grown in liquid media, while being agitated, show no genetic transfer.
 Electron microscopy experiments have captured images of H. volcanii cells attached to each other via multiple cytoplasmic bridge-like structures and it is thought that this is the apparent method of genetic exchange.
 The protein machinery directly involved in the formation of these bridges and transfer of DNA is yet to be discovered though a study publishing RNAseq data hints at various proteins involved.
-Others have also shown that messing with environmental salt concentrations, global glycosylation, and cell surface lipidation alter the rate of the genetic transfer.
+Others have also shown that manipulating environmental salt concentrations, global glycosylation, and cell surface lipidation alter the rate of the genetic transfer.

 This archaeal DNA conjugation system has been shown to even work in an interspecies manner as H. volcanii and the closely related species H. mediterranei are able to exchange genetic information by this process at a similar level to intraspecies exchange.
 Unless selecting for the need to recombine the exchanging chromosomes, recombination is not required for survival of the exchanging cells.
-This can leads to the formation of hybrid cells containing 2 distinct chromosomes.
+This can lead to the formation of hybrid cells which contain two distinct chromosomes.

 CRISPR may also be playing a role in the regulation of this genetic transfer as cells are shown to acquire new spacers into their CRISPR arrays during this process.

 Astrobiology

-The conditions Haloferax volcanii survives in, high salinity and high radiation, are very similar to the conditions found on Mars' surface.
-Consequently, the organism is currently being used to test the survivability of earth native extremophiles on Mars.
-Advances in this field could lead to a greater understanding of the possibility and timeline of extraterrestrial life.
+The conditions in which Haloferax volcanii survives—high salinity and high radiation—are very similar to the conditions found on Mars's surface.
+Consequently, the organism is currently being used to test the survivability of earth-native extremophiles on Mars.
+Advances in this field could lead to a greater understanding of the possibility and development of extraterrestrial life.